GrinonBarrett/Taksidos/Placeholder Species.md

-## Pizye
+## Pixalkh
-;
+Also known as Fine-folk or bernfey, the plural is pixalm.
+They are fairies that occasionally amuse themselves with the company of others.
+Pixalm are often neither malicious nor truly benevolent, but seem to be quite naive or uncaring of the fragility of people and their sensibilities.

 **Creature Type**: Sprite-kin are fey.

-**Size**: Sylphes are between 6-9 inches in length.
-Their wingspan is between 60-120% of their length.
-They can weigh between 6.5-15 pounds.
+**Size**: Pixalm are between 5-8 inches tall.
+Their wingspan is between 65-75% of their height.
+They can weigh between 5-7 pounds.
 They are diminutive creatures.

 **Ability Score Modification**: As a sylphe, you have the following adjustments to your attributes
+-2 [Body]
+-1 [Inte]
--1 [Body]
+-1 [Prcp]
 -1 [Empy]
-Choose three attributes.
-Each are increased by 1.
+Choose two attributes.
+One is increased by 1, the other by 2.

-**Languages**: You gain competency in the Common Tongue, the Wild Tongue, and Auroglossa.
+**Languages**: You gain competency in the Common Tongue and the Wild Tongue.

 **Run Speed**: You may run up to .5 yard per move.

-**Climb Speed**: You may climb up to 1 yard per move, presuming it is reasonable terrain to climb.
+**Climb Speed**: You may climb up to .5 yard per move, presuming it is reasonable terrain to climb.

 **Swim speed**: You may swim up to .5 yard per move, presuming the water isn’t too rough.

-**Fly speed**: You can fly at a speed of 10 yards per move.
-You must move at least 2 yards per round to remain aloft.
+**Fly speed**: You can fly at a speed of 12 yards per move.
+You must move at least 5 yards per round to remain aloft.
 If you are not prone, you may hover instead.

-**Unarmed Attacks**: Have no effect unless affected by another feature.
+**Unarmed Attacks**: Inflicts a bare attack as normal, but not against any creature larger than 1 category above yourself.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |